Today I am going to talk about “3 Best Exercises For Healthy Blood Flow & Circulation In Your Legs” for 2023

-Ideally you would walk outside in fresh air if possible.
-First thing morning and/or late evening are good times but, whenever you can is a better than nothing.
+Ideally, you would walk outside in fresh air if possible.
+First thing morning and/or late evening are good times, but whenever you can is better than nothing.

 I put mine in front of the TV while watching a favorite show and do it for about 10-20 minutes daily.
 You don’t need much at all.

 By the way, you’re not trying to jump high on it and try to touch the ceiling.